 - Attachment styles, like anxious or avoidant attachment, may predispose individuals to engage in codependent behaviors within their marital relationship.

-– Societal pressures and cultural norms surrounding marriage can also perpetuate codependent dynamics and hinder healthy relational growth.
+- Societal pressures and cultural norms surrounding marriage can also perpetuate codependent dynamics and hind.

 What are some signs or red flags that indicate a codependent dynamic in a marriage, and how does it affect the mental well-being of both partners?

-Codependency is a dysfunctional pattern of behavior in which one person excessively relies on another for their self-worth and identity.
-In the context of marriage, some signs or red flags that indicate a codependent dynamic may include:
+In a marriage, some signs or red flags that indicate a codependent dynamic may include:

 1. Excessive caregiving: One partner constantly feels the need to take care of the other’s needs, often at the expense of their own well-being.